-- 1. The caller sends INVITE to the Proxy - 2.
-The callee is offline, the Proxy sends the PUSH request to the GCM/APNS service - 3.
-If configured, Proxy sends a 18x message to the caller to trigger remote ringing - 4.
-The GCM/APNS service delivers the PUSH request to the callee - 5.
-The callee accepts the PUSH request and confirms the mobile application start (unattended on Android), then the mobile application registers at the Proxy - 6.
-The newly received registration triggers in the Proxy a sending of an INVITE to the callee's mobile device - 7.
-The callee accepts the call

-8. The response is sent back to the caller.
+- 4. AS sends early media to the caller as a feedback, as the call initiation process might take a while - 5.
+AS sends the push request to FCM/APNS service - 6.
+FCM/APNS service delivers the push request to the callee - 7.
+The callee accepts the push request and confirms the mobile application start (unattended on Android), then the mobile application registers to proxy - 8.
+Proxy sends registration notification to AS - 9.
+AS deflects the call back to proxy - 10.
+Proxy sends INVITE to the callee - 11.
+The callee accepts the call - 12.
+The response is sent back to the caller.
 Hence, the call setup is completed

-In case of timeout (no registration notification within certain period of time), Proxy rejects the call request with an error.
+In the case of a time-out (no registration notification within a particular time), the application server rejects the call request with an error.